flykker/snake/readme.md

 Snake - in future Alternative Terrafrom, Ansible, Jenkins ....
-Snake is simple support yout infrastracture
+Snake is simple support yout infrastracture as code

 ## Installation and run